The Congruity Sales Engine

 Founding rate: the first two engagements run at a reduced monthly rate in exchange for a referenceable case study.
 Two slots.

-Before you open that job rec, run the math
+Before you open that job rec, run the order of operations

-A first sales hire is a six-figure bet on a motion nobody has validated yet, and you find out whether it worked over a year too late.
-The Sales Engine proves the motion first, then operates it every week, with no headcount on your P&L and you still doing the closing.
+A first sales hire is a six-figure bet on a motion nobody has validated yet.
+Validate it first and the hire inherits a segment, a message, and a channel that already work.
+If you'd rather not carry the headcount, the Engine runs the proven motion for you.
 Tell me where your motion stands.
 If it's proven, we start operating it.
 If it's not, we validate it first.
-And if it's not a fit, I'll tell you straight whether to start with a Sprint, go to the Engine, or hold off entirely.
+And if neither is a fit, I'll tell you straight rather than sell you the wrong thing.